 The first E-Flexer, STENA ESTRID, recently began sea trials and is expected to be introduced on the Dublin to Holyhead route early in the new year.
 The third E-Flexer vessel, GALICIA, which is the first of three for Brittany Ferries, was floated out yesterday.

 It is not yet known which routes STENA MERSEY and STENA LAGAN will serve once their conversion is complete, but they won’t be returning to their current route.
-The SEDEF shipyard is located in Tuzla, close to the Gemak shipyard were STENA EUROPE had her life extension work completed.
+The SEDEF shipyard is located in Istanbul and Tuzla, close to the Gemak shipyard were STENA EUROPE had her life extension work completed.

 Stena RoRo are no strangers to managing vessel conversion projects, and have overseen not only the lengthening of vessels but also the insertion of additional decks and shortening of vessels as well.
 One of the most high profile of these projects was the successful lengthening of STENA HOLLANDICA by 52m in 2007 – still the longest lengthening of a ferry ever completed.
 She currently serves the route between Gothenburg and Kiel as STENA GERMANICA, and has since been converted to run on methanol in place of diesel.
 Stena RoRo also oversaw the conversion of STENA SUPERFAST VII and STENA SUPERFAST VIII from overnight ferries to day ferries in 2011.